 The CARM database provides New Zealand-specific information on adverse reactions to medicines and vaccines.
 CARM monitors and analyses the database for the identification of new signals, or important patterns, clusters or unusual events or practices that could have significance for medicine safety and prescribing practices in New Zealand.
 These findings are considered by Medsafe and/or the Medicines Adverse Reactions Committee (MARC).
 This may result in further investigation and/or formal review which can lead to emphasising or changing relevant prescribing advice or other regulatory actions aimed at ensuring the safety of medicines registered in NZ

-- WHO Database – CARM as New Zealand’s national monitoring centre, collaborates with and pools anonymised data, together with other national monitoring centres, into the database of the World Health Organisation’s International Drug Monitoring Programme based in Uppsala, Sweden.
-Through this network, New Zealand is able to keep abreast of the latest concerns around drug safety as they emerge, whilst access to the international database serves to complement the local experience of adverse reactions to medicines.
-These reports also contribute to international knowledge of pharmacovigilance.
-They are anonymised and pooled with other countries’ reports in the World Health Organisation’s International Monitoring Centre database in Uppsala, Sweden.
-Participating monitoring centres can use this database to complement their own reports
+CARM in collaboration with Medsafe pools anonymised data, together with other national monitoring centres, into the WHO database based in Uppsala, Sweden.
+Through this network, New Zealand contributes to international pharmacovigilance knowledge and is able to keep abreast of the latest concerns around drug safety as they emerge.
+Access to the WHO database serves to complement the local experience of adverse reactions to medicines for the various national monitoring centres that submit reports to it.

 Any therapeutic product (medicine, complementary medicine, vaccine) may produce unwanted or unexpected adverse reactions.
 Rapid detection and recording of Adverse Drug Reactions (ADRs) is of vital importance so that unrecognised hazards are identified promptly and appropriate regulatory action is taken to ensure that medicines are used safely.
-Adverse reaction reporting is an important component of New Zealand’s pharmacovigilance activities.
-The Centre for Adverse Reactions Monitoring (CARM) in Dunedin is New Zealand’s national monitoring centre for adverse reactions.
-It collects, evaluates and analyses spontaneous reports of adverse reactions to medicines, vaccines, herbal products and dietary supplements used in New Zealand.
-Currently the CARM database holds over 110 000 reports received largely from health professionals, although there has been a small but increasing proportion from patients in recent years.
-Pharmaceutical companies are also important contributors to the CARM database.
+ADR report reviews are an important component of New Zealand’s pharmacovigilance activities.

 The database also serves to support enquiries from health professionals regarding clinical decision making when unusual symptoms are thought to be therapy related.